Aimed Toward the Light

 My sensible brain tells me that I cried because I had just permanently closed the door on that part of my life forever, but many friends had babies at that time, and I had not cried over any of them.
 It was something about her.

 The beautiful little girl became nearly a daily part of my life for the five short years that she graced this planet.
-She became as comfortably familiar it was as if she was an extension of my own children.
+She became as comfortably familiar as it was, as if she was an extension of my own children.
 She touched my life immediately.

 Three days after my mom died, she was lost in a terrible accident in the driveway of my home.
 The impact of this tragedy is impossible to articulate.
 It has left a legacy of pain on everyone it touched, and none of us will ever be the same.